FilmBiopsy/filmbiopsy.github.io/_posts/2018-10-15-kayamkulam-kochunni.md

 ![Kochinni all actor banner](/assets/images/post-images/kochunni/kochunni-05.jpg)

-Now coming to this movie which was made on a whooping budget of 45CR, Expectations were skyhigh when we heard Ace Director Roshan Andrews helming the project.
+Now coming to this movie which was made on a whooping budget of 45CR, expectations were skyhigh when we heard Ace Director Roshan Andrews helming the project.
 Along with Roshan, we had his buddy set of Bobby-Sanjay scripting the movie.
 The team of Roshan Andrews -Bobby Sanjay were famous for socially relevant movies.
 Producer Gokulam Gopalan is known for producing All time classic named “Pazhassiraaja”.

 ### Plot